 The extends-clause is used to specify inheritance from a base class into an (enclosing) class containing the extends-clause.
+It is an unnamed element of a class definition that uses a name and an optional modification to specify a base class of the class defined using the class definition.
 The syntax of the extends-clause is as follows: